-Sometimes the noises that nighttime talkers make are little more than groans, grunts, whispers or laughing.
-Other times, the person can be having an entire conversation with someone, although you’ll only hear the side of the sleeper.
+The noises that sleep talkers make are typically more like groans, grunts, whispers, or laughs.
+Other times, the person could be having an entire conversation; however, you’ll only hear the side of the sleeper.

 REM Sleep Behavior Disorder

 Dreaming occurs during REM (rapid eye movement).
-This stage of sleeping accounts for about 20 to 25% of the total time we spend asleep, and it’s a busy time for our brains.
+This sleeping stage accounts for about 20 to 25% of the total time we spend asleep, and it’s a busy time for our brains.
 During this stage, eyes flutter rapidly underneath the eyelids, blood pressure rises, the heart rate increases, and brain wave activity is similar to being awake.

 The next morning, the person with the night terror is unlikely to recall what happened.

 If you’re wondering where your breakfast cereal went, you may want to look inward.
 NS-RED or Nocturnal Sleep-Related Eating Disorder happens when people eat while they are asleep.
 They could even go into the kitchen and prepare an entire meal while completely unconscious.

 As you might imagine, if someone confronts the person while they’re devouring pantry goodies, they could potentially carry on a conversation, which would be another example of somniloquy.

 Mental Health Conditions